snapsinazfs/snapsinazfs/README.md

  This will delete the executable file from `/usr/local/sbin`, delete the base configuration files from `/usr/local/share/SnapsInAZfs`, delete installed man pages, and update the mandb accordingly.\
  This will not remove any local configuration files in `/etc/SnapsInAZfs`.\
- This will also not remove the last build artifacts created by `make install`.
+ This will also not remove the last build artifacts created by `make install`, nor will it uninstall the service, if it has been installed.
+To do so, either run `make uninstall-service` or `make uninstall-everything`.

+ To uninstall the systemd service unit for SIAZ, run `make uninstall-service`, which stops the service unit, disables it (to remove alias symlinks), removes the service unit file from /usr/lib/systemd/system/snapsinazfs.service, and runs `systemctl daemon-reload`.

  To clean all build artifacts, run `make clean`.\
  To clean specific build target target artifacts, run `make clean-release` or `make clean-debug`.\